initiateit/Sun-Valley-ttk-crimson/README.md

 ## Usage [![Documentation](https://img.shields.io/badge/-documentation-%23c368c4)](https://github.com/rdbende/Sun-Valley-ttk-theme/wiki/Usage-with-Python)
 > **Note:**
+> This theme is the same as Sun Valley TTK for all intents and purposes.
+As such the documentation for said theme is still relevant.
 >
-> The theme will only be applied to themeable (`tkinter.ttk`) widgets, and not with the regular Tkinter widgets, they only benefit from the color scheme.
+> The theme will only be applied to themeable (`tkinter.ttk`) widgets, and not to the regular Tkinter widgets, they only benefit from the color scheme.

 For detailed documentation, visit the [wiki page](https://github.com/rdbende/Sun-Valley-ttk-theme/wiki/Usage-with-Python).
+>
 ```python
 import tkinter
 from tkinter import ttk